alex-gagnon/NumberWizard/README.md

 # NumberWizard
-Number Wizard Game created with C#
+Number Wizard Game script created with C#

 ## About
 Created a simply Number Wizard Game that runs on Unity.